aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

 * event.req the normalized request object
 * event.res the normalized response object (edit this to change the response)

 The Lambda handler must return the modified event object.
+The general sections to modify are shown below.

 ### Calling the NASA API